ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

    ```

 `--network-account-id`
 :   ID of the IBM Cloud account to use for creating a classic connection.
-Only used with `classic` type, when the account of connection is different than the gateway's account.
+Only used with `classic` type, when the account of the connection is different than the gateway's account.

 `--default-prefix-filter`
 :   Optional: Default prefix filter of the connection (`permit` | `deny`).

 `--output json`
-:   Optional: Specify if you want the output displayed in JSON format.
+:   Optional: Specify whether you want the output that is displayed in JSON format.

 `--help | -h`
 :   Optional: Get help on this command.